-The 2021 IEC season will open on March 1 at 9am EST for many countries.
-New COVID-19 measures are being introduced.
+The 2021 IEC season is open as of March 1 for many countries.
+New COVID-19 measures have been introduced.
 Full details in our Working Holiday Newshub.

 Recognized organizations help eligible international youth to participate in the International Experience Canada (IEC) program.
 For people from countries that do not have a youth mobility agreement with Canada, this means that they can still get an IEC work permit for Canada through one of these private recognized organizations.